OCR-D/ocrd-website/site/en/workflows.md

 ### Step 13: Dewarping (on Line Level)

-In this processing step the segmented lines can the dewarped.
+In this processing step, the text line images get vertically aligned if they are curved.

 <table class="">
   <thead>